Machine Maintenance - Basic & Advanced

 Target Audience: Entry level-maintenance technicians who have successfully completed Industrial Maintenance Year 1 & 2 or equivalent.

-Rockwell Option: 1 Semester Offered
+Rockwell Option: Offered Fall Semester only

 Courses Include: PLC 3 & 4 (Rockwell), Instrumentation and Process Control 1, 2, & 3